What are the optimal Communications job titles?

 Communications Officer

 A Communications Officer, common in government organizations, is responsible for event planning, media relations, and public affairs issues for organizations.
-A Communications Officer also creates and distributes internal communications for an organization.
-A Communications Officer tracks the effectiveness of communication and makes recommendations for improvement for senior management.
+They also create and distribute internal communications for an organization.
+In addition, a Communications Officer tracks the effectiveness of communication and makes recommendations for improvement for senior management.

 # of job title searches per month: 150; Public Information Officer: 150